skellis46/slipbox/artistic research and ecosystems.md

 Still wider out: history, influences, training, taste, background in choreography, performance, screendance (and indeed academia).
 These are big big frames.

+To call these things methods is a bit rich.
+It was certainly a process.
+A process of collecting, organising, storing, observing, recording, feeling, and sensing and making sense.
 Was the process rigorous?
 Rigorously ad hoc?
 All this is to say is that it was a mess.
 Planned to some extent, but when rubber met road entirely ad hoc.
 No surprises here.

-Garbolino cites George Kubler’s The Shape of Time to help describe the ways in which artworks and experiments are progressions through time.
-Kubler writes that every work of art is:

-> A complex having not only traits, each with a different systematic age, but having also clusters of traits, or aspects, each with its own age, like any other organization of matter, such as a mammal, of which the blood and the nerves are of different biological antiquity, and the eye and the skin are of different systematic age.[Kubler, in @garbolino-2013-what p.83]

-This sense that different parts of an artwork have different ages (and different relationships with the past) is captivating.
-Garbolino writes:

-> Artistic artefacts encode relationships among physical objects, people, and particular settings.
-These relational properties as well as physical objects are things of the world, and they contribute to shaping the forms in the sequences of artistic phenomena.[@garbolino-2013-what p.84]

 ### Principles of framing an artwork as research

 I cannot say if the above process is more or less ad hoc than other art making processes, but even if it were less so there would remain many ways in which I could frame the resulting artwork as research. _Chilren of the Soil_ is precisely what it is as a consequence of all of the chaos and rigour described above; the ad hoc conditions under which it was made are visibily and invisibly present in what one can see and hear.
 As an artwork it has many and varied ontologic and epistemic surfaces, each of which might host or welcome research claims made through post hoc framing.

 On what basis then am I able to do the scholarly work of that framing?
-Here are four principles for framing artworks as research via the research narrative:
+I propose four principles for framing artworks as research via the research narrative:

 **1. Sustain the nature of the artwork**

 This principle acknowledges the artwork as a phenomenon designed to be experinced as art, and to not somehow attempt to explain the artwork through framing it as research.
 It is axiomatic that the artwork and the research are not equivalent.

-These claims might be quite different from what the art work is _about_.
+The principle also acknowledges that what the artwork is _about_ may not be relevant to its researchful aspects.

 **2. Direct attention to research components that are able to be perceived in the artwork**

 This principle is empirical.
 The claims one makes about the researchful aspects of an artwork must be able to be perceived in the artwork (or the materials presented that represent the artwork).
-We cannot make claims based on things that requires other people to imagine or guess they are present, or expect others (our peers) to simply agree with us).
-Else we are just making things up (and that's what the artwork is for)
+We cannot make claims based on things that require other people to imagine or guess they are present, or expect others (our peers) to simply agree with us, else there are no limits to the claims we will make.
+This principle is not to diminish the vitality and importance of the unfinished thinking and open-ended poetic possibilities of the artwork or indeed the possibility and value of using experimental written forms to frame the research.

 **3. Make careful epistemic claims that are available for "sustained and verifiable peer review"[@haseman-2007-tightrope p.7]**

+This principle is related to principle 2.
+The claims embedded in the textual framing are claims to understanding or knowledge.
+They are epistemic claims, and as such become available ...

 **4. Serve dialogues in the community of practice**